guoguo12/cs61b/content.md

 * ["Why Learning to Code Is So Damn Hard"](https://www.vikingcodeschool.com/posts/why-learning-to-code-is-so-damn-hard) by Erik Trautman.
 * ["Advice for Computer Science College Students"](http://joelonsoftware.com/articles/CollegeAdvice.html) from Joel Spolsky, blogger extraordinaire and cofoudner of Stack Overflow (among other things).
 * ["The Curse of the Gifted"](http://www.vanadac.com/~dajhorn/novelties/ESR%20-%20Curse%20Of%20The%20Gifted.html) by Eric S. Raymond, in an email to Linus Torvalds, creator of Linux and Git.
+* John DeNero talks about freedom, power, and self-worth: [link](https://www.youtube.com/watch?v=e_jH9GkahPQ&feature=youtu.be&t=33m33s).
-* Some random guy [asking a question](https://groups.google.com/forum/#!search/larry$20sanger$20java$201996/comp.lang.java/aSPAJO05LIU/ushhUIQQ-ogJ) about his Java web crawler that would eventually [worth billions](https://en.wikipedia.org/wiki/Google).
-Remember, asking questions is a good thing!
+* Some random guy [asking a question](https://groups.google.com/forum/#!search/larry$20sanger$20java$201996/comp.lang.java/aSPAJO05LIU/ushhUIQQ-ogJ) about his Java web crawler that would one day [change the world](https://en.wikipedia.org/wiki/Google).
+Remember, asking questions is a good thing&mdash;never be afraid to ask questions!

 <!--
 ### Just for Fun